Alfresco/docs-alfresco/governance-services/latest/config/index.md

 title: Configure Governance Services
 ---

+Use the information on this page to configure Governance Services.

 ## Alfresco global properties settings

 Use this information to understand the `alfresco-global.properties` properties related to the Governance Services.